Shippable/docs/sources/ci/push-quay.md

 ##Basic config

 After completing the Setup step, add the following to the `shippable.yml` for your project.
-This snippet tells our service to authenticate with Quay.io using your keys and pushes the image to ECR in the `post_ci` section.
+This snippet tells our service to authenticate with Quay.io using your keys and pushes the image to Quay in the `post_ci` section.

 ```
 build: